loafyloaf/Restful-APIs-using-zOS-Connect/README.md

     </div>

-<section class="section postreq">Congratulations!
-You've successfully exposed a IMS™ program as a RESTful API by using z/OS Connect EE!</section>
+Congratulations!
+You've successfully exposed a IMS™ program as a RESTful API by using z/OS Connect EE!